marv0/marv0.github.io/pages/about.md

 ---
 ### Hello, world!👋

 Welcome to my blog!
-I’m Marvin Ogot and I'm an entrepreneur and software engineer developing apps and websites that prioritize the needs and engagement of end-users.
+I’m Marvin Ogot and I'm an entrepreneur and software engineer.

+As a software engineer, I develop apps and websites that prioritize the needs and engagement of end-users.
 By blending my technical expertise, UI/UX design principles, and a user-centric approach, I craft digital products that meet consumer needs and deliver exceptional user experiences.

 At an early age, I learned the importance of having a competitive edge and drive through competitive sports, which laid the foundation for my entrepreneurial journey.
 While my childhood dreams revolved around being a professional (athlete included), the idea of entrepreneurship never crossed my mind until I stumbled upon Robert Kiyosaki's inspiring books; "Rich Dad Poor Dad", "Why A Students Work for C Students" and "Before You Quit Your Job," my perspective shifted, fueling my burgeoning entrepreneurial spirit.